Hard and fast

 "She was laid before the fire, at about a yard distance, and was hard and fast asleep."

-The Sailor's Word-Book, William Henry Smyth's 1867 nautical dictionary, defines the term:
+The Sailor's Word-Book: an alphabetical digest of nautical terms, William Henry Smyth's 1867 nautical dictionary, defines the term:

 "Hard and fast.
 Said of a ship on shore."